yeslogic/allsorts/README.md

 ## Acknowledgements

 * [OpenType shaping documents](https://github.com/n8willis/opentype-shaping-documents/)
-  formed the specification from which the shaping engine was implemented.
+  forms the specification from which the shaping engine is implemented.
 * [Harfbuzz](https://github.com/harfbuzz/harfbuzz) the widely used open source font shaping engine was used as reference for test output.
 * The [Adobe Annotated OpenType Specification](https://github.com/adobe-type-tools/aots)